 “I do not have to paint how dismal such a view of the world is.”

 We all would like to live in a world where we feel comfortably secure, warmly loved, and purposeful.
-Science describes a rather different reality: We live on a small planet orbiting a nondescript little star, far from the center of our galaxy; and our galaxy is but one of innumerable galaxies; we may be alone in a vast, dark universe; and nature is indifferent to us, even at times hostile; and we descended from apes; and our bodies are really just biological machines, made up of molecules behaving more or less randomly, molecules that in turn are made up of atoms behaving more or less randomly; and...
-It is safe to say that most people find these ideas disagreeable.
-Some — surely a minority — do not.
-Some are exhilarated by learning about our intricate, glorious, immense universe — the splendors captured, for instance, in photos taken by the Hubble Space Telescope.
-But it is undeniable that as science progresses, humanity's claim that it occupies a central place in the cosmos becomes less and less plausible.
-In this sense, the need many feel for an alternative, more spiritual vision grows ever greater.
-Steiner’s solution was to serve up a dizzyingly intricate description of a universe teeming with spiritual powers and beings, a universe profoundly attentive to humanity, a universe in which dull, daily reality fades away, a mere wisp of illusion, nothing compared to the transcendent realms of the spirit.
+Science describes a rather different reality: We live on a small planet orbiting a nondescript little star, far from the center of our galaxy; and our galaxy is but one of innumerable galaxies; as intelligent beings, we may be alone in a vast, dark universe; and nature is indifferent to us, even at times hostile; and we descended from apes; and our bodies are really just biological machines, made up of molecules behaving more or less randomly; and these molecules, in turn, are made up of atoms behaving more or less randomly; and at the subatomic level, there is chaos and indeterminacy; and, and, and...

-Steiner said that we are led astray by both modern science and, more generally, materialism.
-By the latter term, he did not mean lust for material possessions or wealth.
-He meant the belief that the material or physical universe is all that exists — the belief, in other words, that the laws that science has discovered for physical reality extend everywhere, throughout the universe.
+Steiner said that we are led astray both by modern science and, more generally, by materialism.
+In using the latter term, he did not mean lust for material possessions or wealth.
+He meant the belief that the material or physical universe is all that exists — the belief, in other words, that the laws science has discovered for physical reality extend everywhere, throughout the universe, and offer a complete description of the universe.
 Steiner argued that science does a reasonably good job of describing superficial conditions in the immediate here-and-now, but he denied that the same conditions exist elsewhere.
-He said that the findings of science do not apply to the distant past, or the distant future, or the many levels of nonphysical reality.
+He said that the findings of science do not apply to the distant past, or to the distant future, or to the many levels of nonphysical reality.
 The material realm, he argued, is a temporary, unusual condition, something that evolved out of spiritual reality and that will soon be replaced by a new, higher spiritual reality.
-Moreover, we are unable to correctly perceive the underlying truths of the physical here-and-now if we rely on our senses and brains — "natural" science is, in this sense, useless.
+Moreover, Steiner taught, we are unable to correctly perceive the underlying truths of the physical here-and-now if we rely on our senses and brains — "natural" science is, in this sense, useless.

 Our life on Earth is generally ruled by illusion, Steiner said.
 Our brains and senses cannot penetrate the veil of illusion.
-Steiner borrowed the Oriental term “maya” for the darkness n which he said most people are caught, and he attributed this darkness to Ahriman, who is one of the two chief demons in his theology:
+Steiner borrowed the Oriental term “maya” for the darkness in which he said most people are caught, and he attributed this darkness to Ahriman, who is one of the two chief demons in Steiner's theology:

 “Ahriman infused into human observation something like a dark smoke cloud that prevents penetration to the spiritual.
 Through Ahriman's agency man is enmeshed in lies, in maya, in illusion.“